CMS Expert Guide to Foreign Investment Screening Laws in Romania

 2. Which transactions are caught by the regime?

-The Romanian FDI regime may catch a wide array of transactions, such as mergers, acquisitions (either share deals or asset deals), partnerships, greenfield investments, intra-group reorganisations or even share capital increases.
+The Romanian FDI regime may catch a wide array of transactions, such as mergers, acquisitions (either share deals or asset deals), acquisition of tangible or intangible assets, partnerships, greenfield investments, certain intra-group reorganisations or even share capital increases.

 2.1 Relevant investments